 History is being made at the Vatican.

+For the first time in his papacy, John Paul II will spend a Sunday without blessing the faithful.
+Instead, the ailing 84-year-old will follow the weekly Angelus prayer service from his hospital room.
+Visitors to Rome acknowledged the significance of his absence.
+“It is sad,” said one woman from the Irish Republic, who took it as a sign that: “he is coming to the end of his days.”
+“Well my guess is there will be people here joining him in prayer, knowing that he is praying with them, especially at that particular time,” said a man.
 An aide will stand in for the pope at St Peter’s Square.
 It is not clear whether a video link will be set up so the crowd can at least see the leader of the Roman Catholic Church who is still unable to speak, following throat surgery.
 Meanwhile, a special prayer service dedicated to the pope took place in the chapel of Rome’s Gemelli Hospital where he is being treated.